Red Currant Bakery

 How to cut these brownies?

-Due to the whipped cream, I prefer to cut the brownies first and then pipe or spread the whipped cream on to each one.
+If you add whipped cream, I recommend to cutting the brownies first and then piping or spreading the whipped cream on to each one.
 You can also add the whipped cream onto the brownies before cutting them and then chill for an hour to help the whipped cream set up.
 To cut through the brownies, use a long sharp knife, dip it in hot water and then briefly dry off before each cut is made.

 Tips for making Black Forest Cherry Brownies